 Mindfulness and Heartfulness

-(sign up to newsletter to be informed of dates)
+(sign up to newsletter to be informed of future dates)

-81% people who took course to date felt less stressed, 83% feel less anxious, 95% are more aware and 82% feel better about themselves
+81% people who took my mindfulness courses to date felt less stressed, 83% feel less anxious, 95% are more aware and 82% feel better about themselves

 Mindfulness is a way of being in the present moment so that we become more aware and fully present, noticing what is unfolding moment by moment with a sense of spaciousness, curiosity, acceptance and love.
 Mindfulness is a practice to nourish our minds rather like what we do for our bodies.
 By spending time training our minds, we can notice where our attention is and with kindness bring our focus back to where we would like it to be.
 Mindfulness is in effect a workout for our minds.